A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Causal Inference and Influence Functions

-Here, $\phi$ is being used to model the residual bias that stems from the fact that $\hat{\mathcal{P}}_n$ is no longer equivalent to a direct sample from $\mathcal{P}$, and we will discuss the details relating to this function shortly.
-The $o_p(1)$ term denotes an order 1 convergence in probability to zero which, if we scale the difference by $\sqrt{n}$, thereby yielding our $1/\sqrt{n}$ parametric convergence rate.
+In many cases $\hat{\mathcal{P}}_n$ is not equivalent to the sample distribution, perhaps because some or all of it is being modelled with estimators.
+As a result, the error does not converge in probability to zero and some residual error remains.
+This situation can be expressed using the IF, as per Eq.~\ref{eq:if1}.
+Here, the IF $\phi$ is being used to model the residual bias that stems from the fact that $\hat{\mathcal{P}}_n$ is no longer equivalent to a direct sample from $\mathcal{P}$.
+We will discuss the details relating to this function shortly.
 If we assume that the difference is asymptotically linear, then we can represent $\hat{\mathcal{P}}_n$ as a perturbed version of $\mathcal{P}$.
 This also results in convergence in distribution as follows:

-We can imagine the sample distribution lies on a linear path towards the true distribution $\mathcal{P}$.
-This linear model can be expressed using what is known as parametric submodel, which represents a family of distributions indexed by a parameter $\epsilon$:
+We can imagine the sample distribution $\hat{\mathcal{P}}_n$ lies on a linear path towards the true distribution $\mathcal{P}$.
+This linear model can be expressed using what is known as a parametric submodel, which represents a family of distributions indexed by a parameter $\epsilon$:

-It can be seen that when $\epsilon=0$, we arrive at the true distribution, and when $\epsilon=1$, we are at our current empirical distribution or model of the true distribution.
+It can be seen that when $\epsilon=0$, we arrive at the true distribution, and when $\epsilon=1$, we have our current empirical distribution or model.
 We can therefore use this submodel to represent the perturbation from where we want to be $\mathcal{P}$ in the direction of where we are with our current estimator(s) $\hat{\mathcal{P}}_n$.
 The direction associated with $\mathcal{P}_\epsilon$ can then be expressed as a pathwise derivative in terms of the function representing our estimand $\Psi$:

 When this derivative exists (under certain regularity conditions), it is known as the Gateaux derivative.
 We can evaluate this when $\epsilon=0$ (\textit{i.e.}, evaluated at the true distribution according to the parametric submodel).
-Then by the Riesz representation theorem \cite{Frechet1907, Riesz1909}, we can express the linear functional in Eq.~\eqref{eq:pathwise} evaluated at $\epsilon=0$ as an inner product between a functional $\phi$ and its argument:
+Then by the Riesz representation theorem \citep{Frechet1907, Riesz1909}, we can express the linear functional in Eq.~\ref{eq:pathwise}, evaluated at $\epsilon=0$, as an inner product between a functional $\phi$ and its argument:

 The function $\phi$ is the \textit{Influence Function} (IF) evaluated at the distribution $\mathcal{P}$ in the direction of $y$.
-Eq.~\eqref{eq:long} can be substituted back into Eq.~\eqref{eq:if1_} to yield:
+Eq.~\ref{eq:long} can be substituted back into Eq.~\ref{eq:if1} to yield:

 which equivalently allows us to express the estimate of the target quantity as: